-Alexander W. Major focuses his practice on federal procurement, cybersecurity liability and risk management, and litigation.
+Alexander Major is Co-Chair of the Government Contracts & Global Trade Practice Group.
+He focuses his practice on federal procurement, cybersecurity liability and risk management, and litigation.
 A prolific author and thought leader in the area of cybersecurity, his professional experience involves a wide variety of litigation and counseling matters dealing with procurement laws and federal regulations and standards.
 His diverse experience includes complex litigation in federal court under the qui tam provisions of the False Claims Act and bid protest actions.
 He counsels all sizes of companies on issues relating to compliance with government regulations including, among other things, cybersecurity (NIST, FIPS, FedRAMP, and DFARS) requirements, multiple award schedule compliance, Section 508 issues, country of origin requirements under the Buy American and Trade Agreements Acts, cost accounting, and small business requirements.
 He also regularly conducts internal investigations to assist companies ensure that they are in full compliance with the law.
 Over the course of his career Alex has represented clients against regulatory and civil actions against the Food and Drug Administration, the United States Postal Service, the National Institutes of Health, the Department of the Navy, the Department of the Air Force, the U.S. Corps of Army Engineers, the General Services Agency, and the Department of Justice.

 Active in the area of pro bono, Alex has a track record of providing outstanding client services in a wide array of cases including winning asylum for a Kosovo refugee and his family; successfully defending an uninsured Maryland Workers’ Compensation claim on behalf of a small business; and serving as court appointed defense counsel on over a dozen federal criminal misdemeanor matters before the U.S. District Court for the District of Maryland as an attorney selected to be part of the Court’s Criminal Justice Act Panel.